fhamborg/news-please/README.md

 * Better error handling incl. more descriptive messages
 * Improvement of detection whether a page is a news article or not
 * New extractors
+* Improve file handling, e.g support paths relative to the user: `~/data/...`

 ## Wiki and Documentation
-You can find more information on usage and development in our [wiki](wiki)!
+You can find more information on usage and development in our [wiki](https://bitbucket.org/fhamborg/newsplease/wiki/Home)!

 ## Credits